Bring

 Employers, especially HR mangers are experts in knowing when someone is telling the truth and when they are not.

 Though it may be tempting to pretend like those periods of time when you were not in work didn’t exist, or they were shorter than they actually were, in reality the person looking at your CV or interviewing you will find out.
 This will rule you out straight away.
 Take the safe bet and be honest.
+Plus, by telling the truth you can potentially work gaps to your advantage.

 2. It is how you handle gaps